dorogoy/zipline-mcp/README.md

 - "Add file 'file789' to folder 'folder123'"
 - "Change folder 'folder789' to be private and disable uploads"
 - "Rename folder 'folder456' to 'Archive' and make it public"
+- "Get detailed information about folder 'folder123'"
+- "Show me all details for folder with ID 'folder789'"
+- "What are the properties of folder 'folder456'?"
+- "Get info about the folder named 'Documents' (first use LIST to get the ID)"

 ### Sandbox Path Resolution